lewis-kori/gridsome-portfolio/content/blog/list-of-res-for-jr-devs.md

 ### Technical skills

 The list will be mainly python focused as that is the language I've been concentrating on for now.
-I, however, came across a thread as I was writing this that should provide more links to your area of expertise.
+I, however, [came across a thread](https://dev.to/andrewbrown/who-what-should-i-follow-on-instagram-for-web-dev-55d2) as I was writing this that should provide more links to your area of expertise.
-{% link andrewbrown/who-what-should-i-follow-on-instagram-for-web-dev-55d2 %}

 ### Youtubers